-Epson thinks goof quality product comes from the attention to the earth's environment and produdct safety.
-We have been trying to harmonize with the grobal environment.
+Epson thinks good quality products come from paying attention to the earth's environment and product safety.
+Therefore we have been trying to harmonize with the global environment.

 We achieved CFC-free manufacturing for the first time in the world.
-After that, according to our original environment managment system, we have been developing and manufacturing environmentally conscious products. and fulfiled our social responsibility to use resources effectively and prevent environment pollution.
+After that, according to our original environment management system, we have been developing and manufacturing environmentally conscious products and fulfiled our social responsibility to use resources effectively and prevent environment pollution.

 - Environmental Activity System

 - Environment Management System [ISO14001 certification status]

 - Earth-friendly product information [Green purchasing, RoHS , Lead-free]